 This year American churches will purchase about 1.5 million seats in the form of church chairs, sanctuary seating, pews and theatre seats.
 Unfortunately, too many of these churches are uninformed about what to look for when buying church seating or how to evaluate those providing worship seating.
 Many church chair and worship seating providers will play upon this lack of information and focus their advertising and sales pitch on low prices and quick sales, regardless if it is in the best interest of the church or not.
-For almost 30 years ChurchPlaza has been providing America’s Churches with the highest quality church and sanctuary seating available at exceptional values while providing churches with free educational material to help them make informed choices.
+Here’s what you need to know about church seating to make an informed purchasing decision.

 Pews Versus Chairs